-Earhart was one of the earliest aviators, a record setter, a college professor and well ahead of her time as a champion for women’s rights.
+Earhart was one of the earliest aviators, a record-setter, a college professor and well ahead of her time as a champion for women’s rights.
 Yet she is also one of history’s more enigmatic figures, not just because of the way she died, on the final leg of a round-the-world flight, but also because, throughout her public life, she was tenacious about guarding her privacy, including her desire to be a writer.
-Putnam described it is as “almost secret.”
+Putnam described it as “almost secret.”

 “When I read Amelia Earhart’s poems, I knew right away she was one of us,” Pauwels said, noting that her poems addressed the same themes as other aviators: strength, endurance and a love of flight.
 “Our voices are speaking of similar things.”

 In the poem “From an Airplane,” Earhart writes:

 “Even the watchful, purple hills

 Could not see so well as I

 Nor the round, yellow eyes of the hamlet

 While two professional journals have featured some of the poems since their discovery, five of those in “Beyond Haiku” have never been published, elevating a niche poetry volume with a feminist bent to the latest twist in the mysterious Earhart saga.